Open-Source AI Agents — The Bazaar Ships Again

 Linux didn't win because it was technically superior to commercial Unix.
 It won because the development model was superior.
 Thousands of contributors, rapid iteration, nobody owns it, everybody benefits.
 The commercial alternatives couldn't match the pace because their development cycles were gated by corporate planning, legal review, and quarterly earnings calls.

 The open-source AI agent ecosystem is running the same play.
-OpenClaw — which started as a simple project called ClawdBot — grew from curiosity to foundational infrastructure in weeks.
+OpenClaw — which started as a simple project called Clawdbot — grew from curiosity to foundational infrastructure in weeks.
 Not because one team executed brilliantly, but because the architecture invited participation.
 Fork it, extend it, contribute back.
 The compound effect of hundreds of developers iterating simultaneously produces something no single company can replicate internally.

 This is Eric Raymond's cathedral and bazaar argument, applied to a new substrate.
 The cathedral builders — Google, OpenAI, Anthropic — produce polished, controlled products.
-The bazaar — OpenClaw, MoldBook, soul.md, the plugin ecosystems around Claude Code and OpenCode — produces messy, fast-moving infrastructure that evolves faster than any cathedral can ship.
+The bazaar — OpenClaw, Moltbook, soul.md, the plugin ecosystems around Claude Code and OpenCode — produces messy, fast-moving infrastructure that evolves faster than any cathedral can ship.

 The interesting part isn't that the bazaar exists.
 It's that the bazaar now builds for agents, not just for humans.
+And that changes the development model itself — because agents don't just use the infrastructure.
+They help recruit participants for it.

 Infrastructure that recruits its own participants